-Once you master pulling from a curb into a u-turn, and making tight, low speed turns, it is always a satisfying experience.
+Once you master pulling from a curb into a u-turn and making tight, low-speed turns, it is always a satisfying experience.
 Confidence in controlling your motorcycle is always an up, just as lack of confidence is always unsettling.

-The key to doing this is what Palladino calls use of “the friction zone”.
+The key to doing this is what Palladino calls the use of “the friction zone”.
 The basic idea is that, at low speeds, you use the clutch to modulate forward motion, NOT the throttle (although there are times when you can also use the throttle to your advantage).

 If you want to look at a step-by-step walkthrough on How to make a tight U-turn on a motorcycle, please see my previous blog post on the topic.

 Enjoy your ride while feeling safe with the best insurance coverage.